Gauge theory for string algebroids

 We discuss next the relation between $\cM_\ell$ and the moduli space of string algebroids $Q$ over $X$ with fixed class $[E_Q] = [E] \in H^1(\underline{\cS})$ (see Lemma \ref{lem:smap}).
 This relation is suggested by the correspondence between the moduli space of solutions of the Hermite-Yang-Mills equations and the moduli space of polystable principal bundles, given by the Donaldson-Uhlenbeck-Yau Theorem \cite{Don,UY}.
-In the case of our main interest, $E$ is the complexification of $E_\RR$, our string algebroids are Bott-Chern, and $[E_Q] = [E]$ is equivalent to $r(Q) = [E_\RR]$ (see Proposition \ref{prop:BCreal}).
+In the case of our interest, $E$ is the complexification of a compact form $E_\RR$.

 In order to establish this relation, notice that the proof of Lemma \ref{lem:WA} shows that \eqref{eq:AutEr-left-actioncW} extends to a left $\Aut(E)$-action

 where $W' := W(\underline{f}^{-1}(E_\RR),L_W) \subset \underline{f}^{-1}(E_\RR)$ is the horizontal subspace induced by the Chern correspondence in Lemma \ref{lem:Cherncorr}.
 Similarly as in Lemma \ref{lem:WA}, the forgetful map \eqref{eq:WA} jointly with the action \eqref{eq:AutE-left-actioncW} induce a commutative diagram